elatov/elatov.github.io/_posts/2012-09-17-setup-apple-wireless-keyboard-via-bluetooth-on-fedora-17.md

     bluez-4.99-2.fc17.i686

-If you want more information on how Bluetooth interacts with HID, I would recommend reading &#8220;<a href="http://idebian.wordpress.com/2008/07/06/manage-hid-bluetooth-devices-in-linux/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://idebian.wordpress.com/2008/07/06/manage-hid-bluetooth-devices-in-linux/']);">Manage HID Bluetooth devices in Linux</a>&#8220;
+If you want more information on how Bluetooth interacts with HID, I would recommend reading "<a href="http://idebian.wordpress.com/2008/07/06/manage-hid-bluetooth-devices-in-linux/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://idebian.wordpress.com/2008/07/06/manage-hid-bluetooth-devices-in-linux/']);">Manage HID Bluetooth devices in Linux</a>"

 ### Step 3: Confirm your Bluetooth Device on your Laptop is Enabled and Available